Why Should a Student Participate in College Tech Prep?

 With so many different opportunities to earn college credit now available to Tech Prep students, it can be difficult to keep straight.
 Learn more about articulated credit, statewide CTAG credit, and College Credit Plus in our College Credit Guide.

-Hopefully the College Credit Guide will answer any questions you have – but if you still have more, don’t hesitate to contact our College Tech Prep Regional Coordinator, Deanna Strauss.
+Hopefully the College Credit Guide will answer any questions you have – but if you still have more, don’t hesitate to contact our College Tech Prep Regional Coordinator, Deanna Hersko.

 How Do I Access Earned College Tech Prep Credit After Graduation?